cphaneuf/inter_rater_reliability/README.md

 An example question, asked in PhaneufJuhaszKruger2019.pdf is as follows. \
 Question X body, part A: "When is it not appropriate to use a cell phone?
 Among certain people?
 In certain locations?
 In particular situations?" \
-Question X body, part B" "Does this answer demonstrate awareness of cell phone etiquette?"
+Question X body, part B: "Does this answer demonstrate awareness of cell phone etiquette?"

 Before running this program, be sure to modify the following to match the content/structure of your project:
 * change the templated question bodies in CommandLineClassifier/CLC.cpp
 * modify the number of questions, participants, and/or conditions

-## USING THE PROGRAM, STEP 1: Randomize the Text Files with an Auxiliary Script
+## USING THE PROGRAM, STEP 1: Randomize the Transcribed Data (Text) Files with an Auxiliary Script
 For example, it may be desirable for transcriptions of behavior/commentary in video recordings to be randomized, so behavior/commentary is not 'coded' chronologically.
 As in the case of PhaneufJuhaszKruger2019.pdf, the authors did not want research assistants to 'code' transcriptions sequentially because 'coding' the current behavior/commentary in question could be biased by the preceeding behavior/commentary; the authors aimed to adopt the most conservative approach possible when processing their observational data.
 Listed here are the instructions for combining and randomizing standard transcription text files to create a single text file that can be fed into the command line utility.
 This series of steps should be completed by a project manager (not a researcher that will later be 'coding' the text files).
+1. Name the transcribed data files text1.txt, text2.txt, text3.txt, ..., textM.txt, where M is the maximum number of transcribed data files.
-1. Navigate to the Randomize directory.
+2. Navigate to the Randomize directory.
-2. Compile the program to make an executable, named main.
+3. Compile the program to make an executable, named main.
 <pre><code>$ g++ -std=c++11 -o main Randomize.cpp
 </code></pre>
-3. Run the newly generated executable, responding appropriately to the prompts.
+4. Run the newly generated executable, responding appropriately to the prompts.
 <pre><code>$ ./main
 </code></pre>
-4. Make a new text file named textM.txt, where M is a number, starting at 1 and increasing by 1 for each new file made.
+5. Make a new, blank text file named text.txt.
-5. Concatenate the files, according to the directions shown in the terminal window.
+6. Copy and paste the transcribed data files into text.txt, according to the directions shown in the terminal window.
 Specifically: \
   a.
 Start the file with: N = number of sessions in this file \
   b.
 Copy and paste in the instructed session files, with an enter space between them \
   c.
 End the file with: EOF